rouzbeh-afrasiabi/BertFineTuning/background/README.md

 </p>

 ## Metrics
 Considering the fact that the QQP dataset is imbalance the metrics selected for fine-tuning the model are MCC, ACC, F1 and Recall.
 Furthermore, confusion matrix has been utilized to better understand the results.
-While the above mentioned metrics have been utilized for this tasks, other metrics have also been collected using the <a href="https://github.com/sepandhaghighi/pycm">pycm</a> package and are available as one of the variables collected when the fine-tuning is performed.
+While the above mentioned metrics have been utilized for this tasks, other metrics have also been collected using the <a href="https://github.com/sepandhaghighi/pycm">pycm</a> package and are available as one of the variables saved during checkpoint creation.

 # Analysis